 Jawa Forty Two Suspension & Brakes:

-The Jawa Forty Two BS6 also retains the same telescopic front fork, twin gas-charged rear shock absorbers, front 280mm disc, rear drum (153mm) or disc (240mm) as the BS4 bike.
-The motorcycle rolls on an 18-inch front and a 17-inch rear spoke wheels with a 90-section front and a 120-section rear tubed tyre.
+Like the BS4 bike, the Jawa Forty Two BS6 uses the same telescopic front fork, twin gas-charged rear shock absorbers, front 280mm disc, rear drum (153mm) or disc (240mm).
+The motorcycle rolls on 18-inch front and 17-inch rear spoke wheels with a 90-section front and a 120-section rear tubed tyre.
 The same setup has also been carried forward to the Jawa 42 2.1.

 Jawa Forty Two Rivals: